+Teachers determine the performance level (0-7) of student work artifacts at both point A and point B using the rubrics provided in the 1st and 2nd Grade TEAM Portfolio Resource Guide.
 Teachers score student work at Level 0 when a student is unable to complete the aligned task with any accuracy.